The Harmonic Processions Theory

 24. The Natural Order of Flat-Projecting Sets

-25. The Duality of the Natural Harmonic Procession
+25. The Duality of the Natural Harmonic Procession and its Numbering System

-27. Modalities
+27. Modulation

-29. The Interval Class Vector
+29. The Interval-Class Vector

-31. The Interval Class Dissonance Gradient
+31. The Interval-Class Dissonance Gradient and the Dissonance Curve

-33. The Interval Class Signature
+33. The Interval-Class Signature

 34. Building and Resolving Harmonic Tension